Magnetohydrodynamic stability of magnetars in the ultrastrong field regime I: The core: Numerical calculation of stability criteria

 Following the argument of Eq.~(168) of~\citet{Akgun2008}, the growth time $\tau$ for the MPR instability can be estimated using the approximate dispersion relation

 which applies for $k_z\gg k_x$.
 From Figure~\ref{fig:MPRFig}, in the unstable regions of parameter space $K_1\gtrsim -10^{-3}c^2$, so we obtain an approximate instability growth timescale

-In the most unstable regions of the $B$--$\rho$--$T$ parameter space, the magnetosonic instability is so fast that it is unlikely to be mitigated by viscous dissipation.
+In the most unstable regions of the $B$--$\rho$--$T$ parameter space, this instability is so fast that it is unlikely to be mitigated by viscous dissipation.
 The required kinematic viscosity for the unstable modes to be dissipated is of the order

-Even for $k_z<<k\approx k_x$, this can be many orders of magnitude beyond the typical kinematic viscosities $\nu\sim10^{3}$--$10^5$ cm$^2$s$^{-1}$ expected in a normal fluid neutron star core, and also above the $\nu\sim10^7$--$10^8$ cm$^2$s$^{-1}$ viscosities expected in a superfluid-superconducting neutron star core~\citep{Schmitt2018}.
+Even for $k_z\ll k\approx k_x$, this can be many orders of magnitude beyond the typical kinematic viscosities $\nu\sim10^6$--$10^7$ cm$^2$s$^{-1}$ expected in a normal fluid neutron star core, and also above the $\nu\sim10^7$--$10^8$ cm$^2$s$^{-1}$ viscosities expected in a superfluid-superconducting neutron star core~\citep{Schmitt2018}.

 Now that the behaviour $V^2$ and $K_1$ is understood, we examine the other stability criteria.
 In Figure~\ref{fig:MagneticBuoyancy1}, we show the $k_x=0$ stability criterion Eq.~(\ref{eq:SC1}) (SC1) and the first $k_x\neq 0$ criterion Eq.~(\ref{eq:SC2}) (SC2).
 In Figure~\ref{fig:MagneticBuoyancy1} we show the two $k_x\neq 0$ criteria Eq.~(\ref{eq:SC3}--\ref{eq:SC4}) (SC3,SC4).
 We note again that SC1, SC3 and SC4 are associated with magnetic buoyancy, while SC2 is a purely magnetohydrodynamic stability criterion.
 SC2, SC3 and SC4 have all been multiplied by a factor $K_1$ to eliminate the divergent behaviour for $K_1\rightarrow0$: since $K_1<0$ is already potentially unstable, such regions have been excised from the plots of SC2, SC3, and SC4.